S&P Global

 SPGI

-S&P Global Inc. is a leading provider of data, benchmarks, and analytics to capital and commodity market participants worldwide, operating within the Financial - Data & Stock Exchanges industry.
-The company is a dominant market leader, distinguished by its globally recognized credit ratings business—the largest of its kind—and its comprehensive suite of market intelligence, energy, and index products.
-The current investor narrative is heavily influenced by the company's planned spin-off of its Mobility segment (Carfax) in 2026, a strategic move aimed at unlocking value, alongside ongoing debates about its resilience and growth trajectory amidst macroeconomic volatility and its ability to integrate AI across its data and analytics platforms.…
+S&P Global Inc. is a leading provider of data, benchmarks, and analytics to capital and commodity market participants, operating within the Financial - Data & Stock Exchanges industry.
+The company is a dominant market leader, distinguished by its world's largest credit rating agency (Ratings segment) and its comprehensive data and intelligence offerings through its Market Intelligence and Commodity Insights (Energy) segments.
+The current investor narrative is heavily focused on the company's strategic execution, particularly the planned spin-off of its Mobility unit (Carfax) in 2026, which is seen as a move to sharpen its focus on core data and analytics businesses and unlock shareholder value, amid a backdrop of market volatility impacting financial services stocks.…

 SPGI